nasa/ExoMiner/README.md

 ## Data

-All data used in this project is publicly available.
+All data used in this project are publicly available.
 Generally, the data used consist of:

 - Threshold Crossing Event (TCE) and Objects of Interest (e.g. KOI and TOI catalogs) tables available at places such as [NExSci](https://exoplanetarchive.ipac.caltech.edu/),